Alireza Ramezani (footballer, born 1993)

 Alireza Ramezani (علیرضا رمضانی, born 3 June 1993) is an Iranian football midfielder, who currently plays for an Iranian club, Niroo Zamini.

 Club career

 Moghavemat Tehran

 He joined Moghavemat Tehran in the summer of 2011.
-He played three seasons for the Moghavemat youth team.
+He played for the Moghavemat youth team for three seasons.

 Naft Gachsaran

 In winter 2013, Ramezani joined Naft Gachsaran.
 He played his first match for Naft Gachsaran in the 2013–14 season.

 Esteghlal

 He played half seasons for Naft Gachsaran and moved to Esteghlal in the summer of 2014.
-He officially joined Esteghlal on 29 June 2014 with a three-year contract and made his debut for his new team in a 1–0 win over Esteghlal Khuzestan, coming as a substitute for Arash Borhani in the 68th minute, during which he assisted Sajjad Shahbazzadeh to score the winning goal.
+He officially joined Esteghlal on 29 June 2014 with a three-year contract.
+He made his debut for his new team in a 1–0 win over Esteghlal Khuzestan, coming as a substitute for Arash Borhani in the 68th minute, during which he assisted Sajjad Shahbazzadeh to score the winning goal.